It all starts with a golden business idea for a product the market hasn’t seen yet or a mission to help customers with a pressing need. Step one done.

 Equity crowdfunding

-Equity crowdfunding allows you to raise capital by selling shares in your business to private investors.
-Investors typically buy small numbers of shares with equity than they would with equity financing.
-This option helps you retain majority ownership and control over your company, while getting the financing you need.
+Equity crowdfunding allows you to raise funding to start a business by selling shares in your business to private investors.
+Investors typically buy smaller numbers of shares with equity than they would with equity financing.
+This option helps you retain majority ownership and control over your company while getting the financing you need.
 But you will need to comply with SEC regulations, such as working with an SEC-registered crowdfunding platform.

 Friends and family